creativecommons/global-network-strategy/docs/the-new-global-network.md

 | Go visit [the CC Network webpage](https://network.creativecommons.org) |
 | Fill in the form and include some information about how you are an active contributor to the Creative Commons movement |
 | Obtain 2 actual members supporting your application |

+---

+After submitting your application, it will be reviewed by the Interim Membership Council following [the criteria stablished here](Guide_for_approve_new_members.md).